liaosteven/hugopersonalsite/content/post/integrated_point_differential.md

 ### SIPD in Practice
 Things get more interesting when we look at SIPD - the games with highest absolute (i.e. apply absolute value) SIPD could be viewed, in hindsight, as the 'safest' bets - games in which the spread was wildly off, where your bet was **_least in doubt_**.

-Another way I like to interpret this: NFL games involve quite a bit of luck.
+Another way we can interpret this: NFL games involve quite a bit of luck.
 If you cover your bet, that doesn't mean you made the right bet - i.e. if the game was played in 10,000 alternative universes, each side might cover 5,000 times.
 However, obviously sportsbooks can't set perfect spreads every time - there will be games which the spread is wildly off, where perhaps if the game was played in 10,000 alternative universes, one side might cover 8,000 times.
 Games with extremely high absolute SIPD are games in which *we are most confident that the spreads were off*.

 Obviously, we don't know the SIPD until after the game is over.
 However, maybe studying previous games with high absolute SIPDs can give us insight on how we can identify future games in which spreads are off.